Chronic Fatigue: Top 8 Nutrient Deficiencies and Solutions

 Low stomach acid creates a cycle of poor digestion, gut inflammation, microbial overgrowth, leaky gut, elevated stress hormones and decreased nutrient absorption.
 Enzymes are key for breaking down carbohydrates, protein, and fatty acids.
 This prepares these macronutrients for proper digestion and assimilation in the body.

-Two excellent supplements for optimizing digestion and nutrient absorption are Acid ProZyme and SuperDZyme.
-Acid ProZyme contains a variety of compounds which support gastric acidity, digestion, and normal gastrointestinal flora.
-SuperDZyme has a wide variety of bioavailable enzymes and survives in a wide pH Range, such as that found in the stomach and small intestine.
+Two excellent supplements for optimizing digestion and nutrient absorption are betaine HCL and digestive enzymes.
+You can find supplements that contain a variety of compounds which support gastric acidity, digestive enzyme production and normal gastrointestinal flora.

 Leaky Gut Syndrome